shadowsoyaca/PMDDND_Platform/README.md

 Story 4 (Minimal Spring Boot app)  ✅

+Story 5 (Install Java on the server) ✅

-Story 5 (Install Java on the server) ⏳ next
+Story 6 (Install the database on the server) ⏳ next

 **Full phase plan:**